WriterToad/genderkit/_articles/finasteride.md

 {% endcapture %}
 {% include warning warning=warn %}

+{% capture warn %}
+Finasteride has been linked to depression, suicidal thoughts, and sexual side effects {% cite mhrafinasteride %}.
+In some cases, sexual side effects continue after treatment has ended.
+{% endcapture %}
+{% include warning warning=warn %}

-Finasteride use has been linked to liver problems and depression {% cite seal:2007 -l 174 %}.
+Finasteride use has been linked to liver problems {% cite seal:2007 -l 174 %}.
 It is not normally prescribed to anyone at risk of pregnancy due to potential effects on unborn children {% cite finasteride %}.

 ### Why might I want finasteride?

 Finasteride is used to treat hair loss caused by testosterone.

 It can also be used to reduce body hair and slow facial hair growth {% cite seal2017 -l 236 %}.

+### Why might I not want finasteride?

+Finasteride can have side effects, some of which can be serious.
+It is also

 ### Are there other options?